code-rush/givel-info/givel/README.md

                  if this operation fails or is successfully executed.

 - **get users followers**
-  - Path: /api/v1/users/{user_email}/followers
+  - Path: /api/v1/users/followers
-  - Method: **GET**
+  - Method: **POST**
+  - Required Data: user_id
+  - Optional Data: last_evaluated_key
   - Returns: List of all followers if any with a success message and *200 OK* Status Code.
   - Description: Returns all users followers as results with a message.
+Alongwith the results it also sends a *last_evaluated_key* parameter to get more results if all results are not fetched.
+If the response does not contain *last_evaluated_key*, which means all results have been fetched in the response.